RoseLeighton/HackableDEF/md/tmp.md

 it according to my wishes) and has a more social side to it (I’ve come up with something clever and this could benefit others too).
-This social side is competitive, for many hackers it’s about impressing and gaining respect among peers through cleverness (for instance (Levy, 2001): 12), and at the same time it involves a communal attitude of openness, sharing-alike and community building (Himanen, 2001; Hippel, 2005; Levy, 2001).
+This social side is competitive, for many hackers it’s about impressing and gaining respect among peers through cleverness (for instance Levy, 2001: 12), and at the same time it involves a communal attitude of openness, sharing-alike and community building (Himanen, 2001; Hippel, 2005; Levy, 2001).